mareecarroll/common-misspellings/README.md

-# common-misspellings
+# Ngrams common misspellings

-Common misspellings ngrams
+Looks at common misspellings rate in google ngrams (1-grams) to find any golden nuggets with regards to using ngrams to train spell checkers.